lab-midas/TCIA_processing/README.md

 ## Usage

-In order to run this script use the terminal and go to the path where the script is stored, then run:
+In order to run this script use the terminal and navigate to the path where the script is stored, then run:

 ```bash
 python3 tcia_dicom_to_nifti.py /PATH/TO/DICOM/manifest-1647440690095/FDG-PET-CT-Lesions/ /PATH/TO/NIFTI/FDG-PET-CT-Lesions/